St. Louis couple charged for pulling guns at protest

-ST. LOUIS (AP) - St. Louis’ top prosecutor told The Associated Press on Monday that she is charging a white husband and wife with felony unlawful use of a weapon for displaying guns during a racial injustice protest outside their mansion.
+ST. LOUIS (AP) - St. Louis’ top prosecutor on Monday charged a white husband and wife with felony unlawful use of a weapon for displaying guns during a racial injustice protest outside their mansion.

-Circuit Attorney Kim Gardner announced the charges against Mark and Patricia McCloskey, who are both personal injury attorneys in their 60s.
-They also face a misdemeanor charge of fourth-degree assault.

-Gardner said in an interview with the AP ahead of more broadly announcing the charges that the McCloskeys’ actions risked creating a violent situation during an otherwise nonviolent protest.
+Mark and Patricia McCloskey are both personal injury attorneys in their 60s.
+Circuit Attorney Kim Gardner told The Associated Press that their actions risked creating a violent situation during an otherwise nonviolent protest last month.

 “It is illegal to wave weapons in a threatening manner - that is unlawful in the city of St. Louis,” Gardner said.

-The attorney for the McCloskeys, Joel Schwartz, in a statement called the decision to charge “disheartening as I unequivocally believe no crime was committed.”
+An attorney for the couple, Joel Schwartz, in a statement called the decision to charge “disheartening as I unequivocally believe no crime was committed.”

+Supporters of the McCloskeys said they were legally defending their $1.15 million home.

 Gardner is recommending a diversion program such as community service rather than jail time if the McCloskeys are convicted.
 Typically, class E felonies could result in up to four years in prison.

-Note: This story has been updated to remove an incorrect reference to a second charge, a misdemeanor.
-No misdemeanor charge was filed.